julienmoeys/macrounchained/README.md

     the total number of simulations) and several degradation products can be simulated for the same parent substance (also limited by the total number of simulations), in the same batch.
-It is nonetheless not possible to simulate degradation products originating from several parent
+It also possible to simulate [metabolites that are the degradation product of several substances](inst/more_tests/test_GW_10_multiple-paths.svg).
-    substances.
-The so called 'intermediate simulations' are handled automatically by the package.
+    The parent substances can be two or more metabolites and / or two or more active substances.
+The so called 'intermediate simulations' are handled automatically by
+    the package.

 *   Two higher order functions are provided: `macrounchained()` and `macrounchainedFocusGW()`.
 The first is a generic